sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/dom-query-selectors/README.md

 byline = document.querySelector("#feature h2 + address")
 ```

-Once you have DOM node in JavaScript, you can change its content or attributes, add other elements to it, or delete it.
+Once you have a DOM node in JavaScript, you can change its content or attributes, add other elements to it, or delete it.

 ## `document.querySelectorAll`